 O’Brien said his department plans to have an officer assigned to traffic control from 6 a.m. to 10 p.m. on Saturday and Sunday at the 430 East St. entrance of the resort.

 Eastover is paying for the police detail, said O’Brien.
-In addition, Lee Police will be monitoring activity in the Tally-Ho Lounge, where alcohol will be sold and bands will be playing at the same time other
+In addition, Lee Police will be monitoring activity in the Tally-Ho Lounge, where alcohol will be sold and bands will be playing at the same time other groups perform on the outdoor stage.
+As a matter of town policy, the Lenox Police Depart ment does not assign details for events where alcohol is involved.

 In outdoor areas, the resort has permits only for beer, according to Wang.
 Support from the Berkshire County Sheriff’s Office has been arranged, she added.